Program Curriculum

 Lecture Hours: 4.0 | Seminar: 0.0 | Lab: 0.0

 Using small business fundamentals, students create a photographic business and apply sales and marketing skills to develop pricing and a marketing plan.
-Students learn techniques to establish a brand and build a professional network and explore the business risks and opportunities created by current industry issues.Registration in this course is restricted to students admitted to the Diploma in Professional Photography.Prerequisite(s): A minimum "C" grade in all of the following: BUSM 1901, MATH 1120, PHOT 2305, 2310, and 2320 (PHOT courses may be taken concurrently).
+Students learn techniques to establish a brand and build a professional network and explore the business risks and opportunities created by current industry issues.Registration in this course is restricted to students admitted to the Diploma in Professional Photography.Prerequisite(s): A minimum "C" grade in all of the following: BUSM 1901; and PHOT 2305 or 2310 (PHOT courses may be taken concurrently).

 More Information »